-Hospice and palliative care both aim to minimize suffering from serious illnesses.
-They honor the values and wishes of the individual and preserve human dignity.
+Hospice and palliative care both aim to minimize discomfort from serious illnesses.
+However, there are key differences between the two.

 In this article, we provide more detail on the similarities and differences between hospice and palliative care.

 Both palliative care and hospice care aim to reduce discomfort and pain, honor a person’s values, support the family, and offer individualized care.
 According to the

 - Both offer medications to help ease pain and other burdensome symptoms.

 - They offer more than medical care, providing access to chaplains, social workers, and other experts to help coordinate care.